Bardsey, West Yorkshire

 Bardsey, West Yorkshire, England is a small village in the City of Leeds metropolitan borough, 8 mi north east of Leeds city centre.
 The village is in the LS17 Leeds postcode district.
 It is part of the civil parish of Bardsey cum Rigton.
 The village itself lies just off the A58 road between Leeds and Wetherby.

 It is a predominantly middle class area with a high proportion of retired residents.
 Housing is mixed; while most is private, there is council housing situated near Keswick Lane.
-Facilities include a public house and sports club (with a cricket pitch and two football pitches).
+Facilities include a pub and sports club (with a cricket pitch and two football pitches).
 Bardsey also has a primary school and an Anglican church.

 Etymology

 The name of Bardsey is first attested in the Domesday Book of 1086 as Berdesei and Bereleseie, situated in the hundred of Skyrack.
 The second element comes from the Old English word ēg ('island') and the first is agreed to be from a personal name.
 Exactly what this name was is not certain, but the name Beornrǣd is a plausible candidate.
 Thus the name probably once meant 'Beornrǣd's island' (or the island of someone of a similar name).
 Since the site is not in fact an island, it has been suggested that the name was metaphorical, referring to a hill rising, island-like, from flat ground.